 On Meatspace Trolling

-"So basically, you're trolling the District Court," is how my boyfriend puts it.
+"So basically, you're trolling the District Court," is how my husband puts it.

 Yes!
 Yes, I am!
 But this is only one facet, one instance, of a greater social phenomenon that relates individuals to institutions (broadly defined): the relationship of trolling.